Snowflake vs Redshift: The Battle of the Data Warehouses – Full Comparison

-Both warehouses provide the best possible models to keep your data secured
+Both warehouses provide the best possible models to keep your data secured.

 Redshift provides a more, flexible and customizable end-to-end encrypted security model.
-You can enforce the security and compliance features according to your requirements, to make sure you clusters, data files and connections are protected.
+You can enforce the security and compliance features according to your requirements, to make sure you clusters, data files, and connections are protected.

 However, Snowflake provides a more strict security model.
-It features always-on encryption, depending on the edition of the product that you’re using.
-So choose the edition that you think will be suitable for your system.
+It features always-on encryption, depending on the edition of the product you’re using.
+So choose the edition you think will be suitable for your system.

 Deciding the right data for your business organization depends on your business requirements and resources.